Fire Warden Training Ireland: online, Fire Services Acts compliant, instant certificate.

 When to Consider Additional Training

-- After a Fire Warden-related injury or near-miss incident
+- After a fire, false alarm or near-miss incident

 - When new equipment or processes are introduced